Wills, Trusts & Advanced Directives

 Revocable Living Trust

 A Trust will allow you to avoid the court process of probate after death.
 It acts similar to a Last Will & Testament in that it allows you to specify how and to whom you would like your assets distributed.
-Having a trust can also enable you to avoid the delays of probate besides just the additional costs.
+Having a trust can also enable you to avoid the delays of probate including any additional costs.

 Advanced Directives - documents needed to help with medical decisions